 Kian-Lee was a recipient of the NUS Outstanding University Researchers Award in 1998, and the NUS Graduate School (NGS) Excellent Mentor Award in 2011.
 He was a co-recipient of Singapore's President Science Award in 2011.
 He is also a 2013 IEEE Technical Achievement Award recipient.

-Kian-Lee is a member of the VLDB Endowment Board and PVLDB Advisory Committee.
-He is an associate editor of the ACM Transactions on Database Systems (TODS) and the WWW Journal.
+Kian-Lee is an associate editor of the ACM Transactions on Database Systems (TODS) and the WWW Journal.
 He has also served in the editorial board of the Very Large Data Base (VLDB) Journal (associate editor: 2007-2009; editor-in-chief: 2009-2015) and the IEEE Transactions on Knowledge and Data Engineering (2009-2013).
+He was a member of the VLDB Endowment Board (2013-2017)and PVLDB Advisory Committee (2014-2017).
 Kian-Lee was the Technical Program Committee co-chair for the 27th International Conference on Data Engineering (ICDE 2011), the 36th International Conference on Very Large Data Bases (VLDB 2010), the 11th International Conference on Database Systems for Advanced Applications (DASFAA 2006) and 3rd International Conference on Mobile Data Management (MDM 2002).
 Kian-Lee is a member of ACM and IEEE (and IEEE CS).